 If you’ve ever owned, regularly used or just love tube amps, then you’re probably familiar with the bias setting.
 It impacts the tone, proper operation and lifespan of a tube amp’s output section.
 An engineer will manually set the bias voltage when replacing the power tubes.
-But regular checkups in between swaps are strongly advised to avoid various issues and maintain a consistent sound.
+Regular checkups in between swaps are strongly advised to avoid various issues and maintain a consistent sound.
 What if the amplifier itself would automatically take care of setting the optimum bias and keep it that way no matter what?
 A deBont bass amp will do just that.
 No more manual adjustments… ever!

 What is ‘bias’

 A tube will amplify the signal presented on its input, called the (control)grid.
 More precise, it will only do so for a signal that’s ‘more negative’ relative to the tube’s cathode voltage.
 An audio waveform however consists of both a positive and negative part.
 To amplify the entire signal, there are two main options:

 – make the cathode more positive than the grid (grid stays at 0 volts, called cathode bias or auto bias)

 – make the grid more negative than the cathode (cathode stays at 0 volts, called fixed bias)

 This predefined voltage difference between the grid and cathode is called the bias.
 There are several ways to do this.
 Cathode bias and fixed bias being the most common.
 This article focuses on the power section where the fixed version reigns supreme; the grid of the tube is pulled negative, while the cathode is at (or close to) 0 volts.
 Fixed bias in the power section of a push-pull amplifier, as seen in most if not all bass amps, is used in its own special way.